kivy/kivent/README.md

 Warning Tutorials Out Dated!
 Will Fix Soon, Look at Sample Application (more complex) or https://github.com/Kovak/KivyMallDirectory (simple example)

+Also Warning: Development is active right now and I expect to break everything with my next planned changes.
+This is going to be good though because Entities and Components will be getting a better, more optimizable interface.

 KivEnt is an Entity Based Game Engine for Kivy

 Requires Cymunk in order to run: